camilohe/remoteresources/README.md

 # remoteresources
 a project to determine how many websites load remote resources for their homepages

-The blog entry related to this repository is This is a [One Million Websites](http://jacquesmattheij.com/one-million-websites).
+The blog entry related to this repository is at [One Million Websites](http://jacquesmattheij.com/one-million-websites).

 To run this code you'll need: